Choose Which Language Variety to Learn - Be Efficient (Step 2)

 But here's the best news:

-Should you be interested in getting rid of your accent, make sure to read this page:
+Should you be interested in getting rid of your accent, make sure to read this complete guide:

 During this step, you should determine which language variety you want to learn.
-Once you've made this choice, you'll know to find people who speak that variety to learn from.
+Once you've made this choice, you should find people who speak that variety with whom to practice.
 And if you want to speak an "accent-free" variety, do so with phonetics.

 NEXT STEP: 3.
 Find language partners (Where can you find people who will willingly practice with you?)